CeliaRipple/CeliaRipple.github.io/Modelforlab1.md

 polar plot where Median Gross rent is graphed in relation to direction:[polarplot](PolarPlotRentvsDirection.html) Here you will find a link to to the model: [lab1model](Distance_from_point.model3m.model3)

+discussion of results: The graph and map outputs from the model show

 [Discussion of open source](Discussion_of_Open_Source.md)